PeteG-cmd/project-4/README.md

 ### Expense input form
-Another particularly important page, especially from a UX point of view was the expense input page, and i spent a lot of time on this.
+Another particularly important page, especially from a UX point of view was the expense input page, and I spent a lot of time on this.

 This allows users to input an expense which is automatically split evenly between the current group members.
 If the expense is not exactly divisible by the amount of members, the positive or negative difference is allocated to the user inputting the expense.